 Atherosclerosis can affect any artery in the body, including arteries in the heart, brain, arms, legs, pelvis, and kidneys.
 As a result, different diseases may develop based on which arteries are affected.

-Coronary heart disease (CHD), also called coronary artery disease, occurs when plaque builds up in the coronary arteries.
-These arteries supply oxygen-rich blood to your heart.
+Coronary heart disease, also called coronary artery disease, is a type of ischemic heart disease caused by the buildup of plaque in the coronary arteries that supply oxygen-rich blood to your heart.

 Carotid Artery Disease